wp-plugins/clickfunnels/readme.txt

 == Frequently Asked Questions ==

-=Q: How and where do I get Authentication Key?=
+= Q: How and where do I get Authentication Key? =

 To access your Authentication Token go to your ClickFunnels Members area and choose My Account > Settings and you will find your unique authenication key.